 Music selections from Underground Resistance, KTL, Vapour Space, DJ Rolando, Drexciya, The Martian, Choice, Jeff Mills, Peter Rehberg, Manuel Göttsching, Sun Electric & Global Communication

-Live mix, edits, playlist selection Peter Rehberg
+Edits and playlist selection Peter Rehberg

 Sound diffusion supervisor Stephen O’Malley